muescha/andygrunwald.github.io/content/post/lesson-learned-from-running-a-meetup.md

 Luckily trivago offers a big kitchen with everything we need (beamer, audio, chairs, fridge, etc.) for ~200 people.
 Other companies in our area doing exactly this as well (like [sipgate](http://www.sipgate.de/)).

 **Pro tip**: If you found a location, don't forget to mark the way to the meetup with paper signs.
-Not everyone knows who the company is located or where they can find the correct room.
+Not everyone knows, where the company is located or where they can find the correct room.

 **Pro tip 2**: If you are looking for a meetup location in Düsseldorf (Germany), Leipzig (Germany), Amsterdam (Netherlands) or Palma de Mallorca (Spain) get in contact with me.